ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/current/README.md

 <info-box info="">
 	This feature is provided through the <a href="https://www.npmjs.com/package/ckeditor4-react"><code>ckeditor4-react</code> npm package</a>.
-	Document below serves as a reference for public API of `ckeditor4-react` starting from v2.
+	The document below serves as a reference for the public API of `ckeditor4-react` starting from v2.
 </info-box>

-CKEditor 4 offers a React integration through library described below.
-By providing a deep integration of CKEditor 4 and React we let you use the native features of the WYSIWYG editor inside your React app.
+CKEditor 4 offers a React integration through the library described below.
+By providing deep integration of CKEditor 4 and React we let you use the native features of the WYSIWYG editor inside your React app.
 The latest version of this package is compatible with [React 18](https://reactjs.org/blog/2022/03/29/react-v18.html).

 ## CKEditor 4 / React compatibility